 The implication for managers is clear, even if you think you are approaching complex problems with methodical emotionally-detached logic, you are tapping into the superior processing powers of the emotional brain.
 If you reflect on the number of important complex decisions you have made in the past week, month or year, you may be surprised to learn that a majority of these were strongly influenced by your gut-feeling, and you may not even have been aware of it!

 ‘The human brain is not designed to deal with a deluge of data’

 The human brain is not designed to deal with the massive amounts of data that we currently subject ourselves to.
 As a result we are constantly exceeding the capacity of prefrontal cortices, overloading our capacity to process the deluge of facts, figures, variables and scenarios required for effective operational, tactical and strategic decision making.

 In a normal business day Managers are faced with the steady flow of time-critical complex decisions.
 Very quickly they reach the extent of their ability to process all of the variables, constraints and trade-offs, begin to feel overwhelmed, go with their intuition or gut-feeling, then produce a rational explanation of why they made the choice.

 Business environments require explicit logic, reasoning, supporting data and repeatable processes, so relying exclusively on the traditional mix of reason, intuition, emotion and gut feelings is neither an effective or sustainable response.

-For too long, managers have relied on their intuition to make decision, based not on data, but on the experience and unaided judgment of the decision maker.
+For too long, managers have relied on their intuition to make decisions, based not on data, but on the experience and unaided judgement of the decision maker.
 If we want to make better decisions and take the right actions, mathematical modelling, advanced algorithms, statistics, optimisation and simulation are the tools to provide rigor and insight and support complex decision making.

 Embedding Analytics and Optimisation